 Interesting Chords = Interesting Melodies

 Oh and one other observation I have in regards to creating great melodies…

 Sometimes – having an interesting and great melody – starts with having interesting and great chords (harmony) to write those melodies over in the first place!

 So, if you’re collaborating with someone – and your sections or melodies are falling flat – make sure you have some interesting chords that are inspiring you!
 Allow your song different harmonic colors and an instant interesting foundation inspiring you to have more interesting melodies.

 Hook x 3000

 Lastly – let’s talk about songs that don’t really even have a verse.
 What?
 Yeah – there’s some songs that just have more of a Hook 1, Hook 2, Hook 3 and repeat!
 I mentioned that earlier in the post – and those are some of my favorites.

 In fact, I heard a rumor about U2.
 And I don’t know if this is true – but as they’re master songwriters and perfectionists – I wouldn’t doubt it.

-Rumor is they would write a chorus … and really amp up that chorus and make it as best as they could.
+Rumor is they would write a chorus … and really amp up that central section and make it as best as they could.
 Yes, they’d make it a home run chorus.

-Then they’d say - “OK that’s going to be -- our verse!
-Now we need a chorus that beats that!”
-Whether or not that’s true - I think it’s a pretty compelling idea.
+Then they’d say – “OK that’s going to be — our verse!
+Now we need a new hook that beats that!”
+Whether or not that’s true – I think it’s a pretty compelling idea.